Rudd-O/homeassistant-hassmpris/README.md

-# Home Assistant MPRIS integration for Linux desktop media players
+# Connect your Linux music and video players to Home Assistant

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This integration allows you to control your media player applications (VLC, Chromium, Amarok) from Home Assistant.
-Play your media, pause, stop, seek, and skip back/forward, directly from the comfort of your own couch, bedroom or mobile phone.
-Media players can be governed by automations as well, so you can program your own actions (e.g. pause music when you leave home, or "Alexa, play with VLC").
+This software is the Home Assistant integration that lets you control all popular media player applications on Linux (VLC, Chromium, Amarok) directly from your Home Assistant hub.

+Play your songs / movies / TV shows; pause, stop, seek; skip back/forward, directly from the comfort of your own couch, bedroom, office, bathtub or mobile phone.
+Automations can control media players as well — your own wishes are fully programmable (e.g. pause music when you leave home, or "Alexa, play with VLC").

 ## Setup

-First, setup the integration.
+This setup process has two steps.

+1. Set this integration up inside Home Assistant.
+2. Set the agent up on the computer you plan to control from Home Assistant.

+## Set the integration up

 The following instructions assume you have HACS going and it works correctly with your Home Assistant.

-* Add this (`homeassistant-hassmpris`) repository to your Home Assistant's HACS repositories.
+* Add [this repository](https://github.com/Rudd-O/homeassistant-hassmpris) to your Home Assistant's HACS repositories.
-  * Go to HACS, then click on *Integrations* at the top bar, then on the overflow menu to the right, click *Custom repositories*.
+  * Go to the HACS panel in your Home Assistant UI, then click on *Integrations* at the top bar, then on the overflow menu to the right, click *Custom repositories*.
-  * Paste this repository's URL in the Repository field, then select *integration* as the category.
+  * Paste this repository's URL (linked above) in the Repository field, then select *integration* as the category.
   * Select *Add*.
-* Now you'll see the repository listed under the *Integrations* heading.
+* Now click on the *Explore & download repositories* button at the bottom right of the HACS screen, then search for *MPRIS*.
+Yyou'll see the repository listed in the search results.
 Install it as per the standard HACS integration installation instructions.
-* Remember to restart your Home Assistant instance.
+* Remember to restart your Home Assistant service after installing this integration.

+## Set the agent up

-Now, setup the agent in the computer you wish to control remotely.
+Now set the agent up in the computer you wish to control remotely.
 Follow the [agent setup instructions here](https://pypi.org/project/hassmpris-agent/) under the heading *Setup*.

 As you follow those instructions, you will eventually get to the section *Pair with Home Assistant*.
-When you get there, go to your Home Assistant, navigate through *Settings* to *Devices & Services*, and add the MPRIS integration.
-It is highly likely that you will see the MPRIS integration listed there, but if it isn't, you can always add the IP address of your computer manually by using the *Add integration* button and selecting the MPRIS integration.
+When you get there, go to your Home Assistant, navigate through *Settings* to *Devices & Services*, and see if your agent computer was discovered.
+If you see an entry ready to set up, you can add the agent right away, paying attention to the agent setup instructions.
+If it does not show up, however, you can always add the IP address of your agent computer manually by using the *Add integration* button and selecting the MPRIS integration.

-From then on, you can pair your media computer with Home Assistant as per the instructions under *Pair with Home Assistant*.

 ## More information